DEBORAH72/WeekTwoAkanNames/README.md

         - Go Live

-0
-* The application should output to the user their Akan name depending on their gender.
+This application should output to the user their Akan name depending on their gender.
 For example, if a user is male and the result of the calculation is 0, then the application should match that with Kwasi since Kwasi corresponds to Sunday which has an index 0.
 Hence the output the user will see should be something like “Your Akan name is Kwasi”
 ## Known Bugs
 As I hand over this project there are no known bugs but are many options on how to derive to this solution under different programs and codes.
 ## Technologies Used